cdapio/sample-spark-app/README.md

 ```
 This will generate a regular Spark application that is now ready to be integrated with CDAP.

-**One configuration change needs to be done in build system - Maven POM to use Felix module to create a bundled JAR.
+**One configuration change needs to be done in the build system, we have to configure maven POM to use Felix module to create a bundled JAR.
 The artifact will be slightly bigger, but CDAP handles that efficiently.**

-> [Here](BUNDLE-JAR.md) are the changes you need to apply to your Maven POM file.
+> Refer to [How-To-Create-Bundle-JAR](BUNDLE-JAR.md) to see what modification need to be done to your POM file.

 ## Step 2 - Deploying your Spark application as Plugin in to CDAP

-Now, this vanilla Spark project is treated as a plugin within CDAP.
+Now, with the Spark application that you built in Step 1 can be treated as a plugin within CDAP.
 So, let's go ahead and deploy the Spark application using standard REST API's provided by CDAP.

 Deploy `wordcount-1.0.0.jar` in CDAP as a plugin.

 ```
 curl -w"\n" -X POST "localhost:11015/v3/namespaces/default/artifacts/word-count-program" \
    -H 'Artifact-Plugins: [ { "name": "WordCount", "type": "sparkprogram", "className": "com.example.spark.JavaWordCount" }]' \
    -H "Artifact-Version: 1.0.0" \
    -H "Artifact-Extends: system:cdap-notifiable-workflow[1.0.0, 1.0.0]" \
-   --data-binary @<path-to-wordcount-1.0.0.jar>
+   --data-binary @/PATH/TO/wordcount-1.0.0.jar
 ```

-> Note that the Spark application is now turned into a CDAP plugin without doing much.
+> Note that the Spark application is now turned into a CDAP plugin without any modification to your code.
 Your Spark application will be running within a wrapped CDAP application as a Plugin. ```Artifact-Extends``` header specifies the CDAP application this Spark application will be a plugin for.
+Also, note that in the configuration above you specify the ```className``` name that CDAP should use to invoke your Spark application.

-Also, note that in the configuration above you specify the main class name that CDAP should use to invoke your Spark application.
+Make sure you replace ```/PATH/TO/wordcount-1.0.0.jar``` to appropriate JAR and it's path.

 ## Step 3 - Create a CDAP application

-> Note that we haven't changed any bits of your Spark application.
+> So far we haven't change a single bit of your Spark application, other than the build configuration.

 Now, we use a JSON configuration (Note you should be able to modify to use a different format, if JSON is not your favourite choice) to specify the how the application should be configured.
 Let's inspect the JSON we have for creating this application